buhny/workco-assess/README.md

 - Styling the cart further and deciding what additional components I want to make.
 - Went back and forth on using a definition list or a table for the subtotal/taxes/total and ultimately went with a table because it seems more appropriate semantically.
 - Decided to try using React.Fragments, but after some errors discovered this version of React was too old and feels possibly out-of-bounds to update it.
+- added lodash to help with removing values from the quantity object
+- removing items from the cart - needed to make sure cart ids & qty were emptied and inventory increased
+- incrementer is readonly since inventory amounts are low and varied
+- incrementer increments and decrements independent of the product's actual quantity. removing a product empties out the display quantity. buttons disable based on available qty or 0. need to hook it up to update btn next.